saveman71/downshift/src/hooks/useCombobox/README.md

 - `Escape`: It will close the menu if open.
 If the menu is closed, it will clear
   selection: the value in the `input` will become an empty string and the item stored as `selectedItem` will become `null`.
-- `Focus`: If the menu is closed, it will open it.
+- `Click`: If the menu is closed, it will open it.
+If the menu is open, it will close it.
 - `Blur(Tab, Shift+Tab)`: It will close the menu and select the highlighted item, if any.
 The focus will move naturally to the next/previous element in the Tab order.